Isaak August Dorner

-Isaak August Dorner (20 June 1809 – 8 July 1884) was a German Lutheran church leader.
+Isaak August Dorner (20 June 1809 – 8 July 1884) was a German Lutheran theologian.
 He served as a professor of theology at various institutions, including Tübingen, Kiel, Königsberg, Bonn, Göttingen, and Berlin.
 He was a meditating theologian and had an international influence.
 His primary work has been translated into English.

 Life

-He was born at Neuhausen ob Eck in Württemberg, where his father was pastor in the Lutheran Church.
+He was born at Neuhausen ob Eck in the Kingdom of Württemberg, where his father was pastor in the Lutheran Church.
 He was educated at Maulbronn and the University of Tübingen.
 After assisting his father for two years, he travelled in England and the Netherlands to complete his studies and acquaint himself with different types of Protestantism.
 He returned to Tübingen in 1834, and in 1837 was appointed professor extraordinarius of theology.
 As a student at the university, one of his teachers had been Christian Friedrich Schmid, author of the well-known Biblische Theologie des Neuen Testamentes and one of the most vigorous opponents of F. C. Baur.
 Dorner, in collaboration with Schmid, initiated a significant opposition to the Tübingen School, which was at the height of its activity and influence during that period.

 Dorner first gained recognition for his extensive study of the history of Christology, which explores the evolution of Christology from the end of the apostolic age to contemporary times.
 Initially published in the Theological Quarterly Review of Tübingen, it was later released as an expanded standalone volume.

 At Schmid's suggestion, and with his encouragement, Dorner set to work on the history of the development of the doctrine of the person of Christ, Entwicklungsgeschichte der Lehre von der Person Christi.
 He published the first part of it in 1835, the year in which David Strauss, his colleague, published his Life of Jesus; completed it in 1839, and afterwards considerably enlarged it for a second edition (1845–1856).
 It was an indirect reply to Strauss, which showed, "profound learning, objectivity of judgment, and fine appreciation of the moving ideas of history" (Otto Pfleiderer).
 Dorner undertook a comprehensive revision of this work, resulting in a substantial increase in length, more than doubling the original content.